 Finding Paw Paw Trees and Fruit

 Currently, Washington DC residents can see paw paw trees in the wild along the C&O Canal and Potomac River and as native plant representatives in public gardens.
-There are paw paw trees at the Smithsonian Pollinator Garden, next to the National Museum of Natural History, and at the U.S. Botanic Garden’s newly renovated Bartholdi Park and their National Garden’s Regional Garden of Mid-Atlantic Native Plants.
+There are paw paw trees at the Smithsonian Pollinator Garden, next to the National Museum of Natural History, and at the U.S. Botanic Garden’s Bartholdi Park and their National Garden’s Regional Garden of Mid-Atlantic Native Plants.

 Although paw paws are part of American heritage, you may not find them in grocery stores.
 When the fruit is ripe enough to eat, it drops to the ground and is highly perishable.
 The thin skin bruises easily, discoloring to black.
 Paw paws are best eaten immediately or preserved by removing and freezing the pulp.
 You may find them at local farmers markets in peak season and you will definitely find them at paw paw events across the country in the fall.

 Growing Paw Paws in the Home Landscape

 “There is a paw paw renaissance now,” said Michael Judd, owner of Ecologia, an edible and ecological landscaping service in Frederick, MD.
 Author of Edible Landscape with a Permaculture Twist and For the Love of Paw Paws, Michael hosts an annual paw paw festival in September as well as other paw paw related events (see his website).
 “I call the paw paw an edible landscape all-stars because the tree is very attractive, low maintenance, and very fruitful.”